ShashwatChawla/16833-HW1-Robot-Localization-using-Particle-Filters/README.md

 ## Features

-- **()Preprocessed Ray Map**: GPU-accelerated ray-casting on the unoccupied map space, performed once during initialization for efficiency.
+- **(GPU)Preprocessed Ray Map**: GPU-accelerated ray-casting on the unoccupied map space, performed once during initialization for efficiency.
   Remark: It takes less than 30sec to generate the map (80x80m^2)

   ![img](submission/ray_map.gif)